 “Yah, if it feels like it’s moving smoothly just pull it out, If it’s dragging, go slower.”

-He tightened his fingers on the protruding part and she winced as he started to withdraw it.
+He tightened his fingers on the protruding part and she winced sharply drawing in a breath as he started to withdraw it.

 “It’s smooth,” he told her and pulled it all the way out, then pressed the wound pad on to the open gash as she had instructed him to do.